‘Real Housewives Of Atlanta’ Will Air Its Reunion Virtually & The Cast Is Reportedly Upset About It

 The Real Housewives of Atlanta cast members are reportedly not pleased with the changes to the show’s annual reunion special.

 RHOA’s executive producer, Andy Cohen, confirmed last month that the Season 12 reunion of the series would be postponed due to the coronavirus pandemic.
-According to Hollywood Life, Bravo decided this week that the reunion would take place this year, but will require its cast members to film the reunion online this year.
+According to Hollywood Life, Bravo decided this week that the reunion would take place but will require its cast members to film the reunion online this year.
 While fans of the franchise are used to the women wearing dazzling outfits to discuss the season on a stage, this year they will have to air out their issues with one another from the comfort of their own homes.

-The changes to the cast reunion have reportedly left RHOA‘s cast members unhappy with the way the season is ending.
-RHOA‘s full-time cast members currently include NeNe Leakes, Kenya Moore, Cynthia Bailey, Porsha Williams, Eva Marcille and Kandi Burruss.
-Several of the housewives have had explosive arguments with one another, and the ladies reportedly feel as if their issues won’t be cleared out properly without them seeing each other in person.
+The changes to the cast reunion have reportedly left RHOA’s cast members unhappy with the way the season is ending.
+RHOA’s full-time cast currently includes NeNe Leakes, Kenya Moore, Cynthia Bailey, Porsha Williams, Eva Marcille, and Kandi Burruss.
+Several of the housewives have had explosive arguments with one another, and the ladies reportedly feel as if their issues won’t be cleared out properly without seeing each other in person.

 “When the ladies found out that [Bravo] made the decision to do the reunion online, they were not happy about it and they tried to talk them out of it,” a source shared about the reunion.
 “But it was too late at that point.
 They already made up their minds, and the virtual reunion is moving forward.”